volgarine/learning-java/README.md

 # learning-java
 ## This project is to document all my learning to become a JAVA backend programmer.

-*Learning JAVA* with IntelliJ, Logic, Algorithms, Data Structure, OOP so on...
+*IDE IntelliJ, logic, algorithms, data structure, OOP so on...